-The composition of the Court is prescribed by the Statutory Instrument and comprises non-executive members, ex officio members, academic and nonacademic members of staff and representatives of the Students' Association and the Graduates' Association.
+The composition of the Court is prescribed by the Statutory Instrument and comprises non-executive members, ex officio members, academic and non-academic members of staff and representatives of the Students' Association and the Graduates' Association.
 The non-executive members of the Court must always remain in the majority.
 The Chancellor is the titular head of the University with power to confer degrees.
 The Principal and Vice-Chancellor is the Chief Executive Officer of the University with delegated authority to deal with the organisation and management of the University, and the appointment, promotion and discipline of staff.
 The Chairman and Vice Chairman of the Court are appointed from the non-executive Court members and accordingly the roles of Chancellor, Principal and Vice-Chancellor and Chairman of Court are separated and clearly established.

-The Court met six times during 2000/01 and has a number of committees to which it delegates particular areas of responsibility.
+The Court met four times during 2001/02 and has a number of committees to which it delegates particular areas of responsibility.
 The decisions and recommendations of these committees are formally reported to Court.
-The Committees include a Finance and General Purposes Committee, a Remuneration Committee and an Audit Committee.
+The Committees include a Finance and Commercialisation Committee, a Remuneration Committee, a Nominations Committee and an Audit Committee.
 All of these Committees are formally constituted with terms of reference.
 They comprise mainly lay members of the Court, one of whom is the Chair.

-In respect of its strategic and development responsibilities, the University Court during the year 2000/01 received recommendations and advice from the Finance and General Purposes Committee.
-This Committee inter alia recommended to the Court the University's annual revenue and capital budgets and monitors performance in relation to the approved budgets.
-The Committee also functioned as a Nominations Committee and considers nominations to fill vacancies of lay members on Court.
+In respect of its strategic and development responsibilities, the University Court during the year 2001/02 received recommendations and advice from the Finance and Commercialisation Committee.
+This Committee inter alia recommended to the Court the University's annual revenue and capital budgets and monitored performance in relation to the approved budgets.